-Child Failure to thrive - underweight, small stature Low self-esteem Dirty and unkempt condition Inadequate social skills and poor socialisation · Inadequately clothed Frequent lateness or non-attendance at school Dry sparse hair Abnormal voracious appetite at school or nursery Untreated medical problems Self-harming behaviour Red/purple mottled skin, particularly on the Constant tiredness hands and feet, seen in the winter due to cold Swollen limbs with sores that are slow to heal, Disturbed peer relationships usually associated with cold injury Parent Family/environment Failure to meet the child's basic essential needs Marginalised or isolated by the community. including health needs Leaving a child alone History of mental health, alcohol or drug misuse or domestic violence.
-Failure to provide adequate caretakers History of unexplained death, illness or multiple · surgery in parents and/or siblings of the family Keeping an unhygienic dangerous or hazardous Past history in the family of childhood abuse, selfhome environment harm, somatising disorder or false allegations of physical or sexual assault Unkempt presentation Lack of opportunities for child to play and learn Unable to meet child's emotional needs Dangerous or hazardous home environment including failure to use home safety equipment; risk from animals Mental health, alcohol or drug difficulties
+Ch ild Failure to thrive - underweight, small stature Low self-esteem Dirty and unkempt condition Inadequate social skills and poor socialisation Inadequately clothed Frequent lateness or non-attendance at school Dry sparse hair Abnormal voracious appetite at school or nursery Untreated medical problems Self-harming behaviour Red/purple mottled skin, particularly on the hands and feet, seen in the winter due to cold Constant tiredness Swollen limbs with sores that are slow to heal, usually associated with cold injury Disturbed peer relationships Parent Family/environment Failure to meet the child's basic essential needs including health needs Marginalised or isolated by the community.
+Leaving a child alone History of mental health, alcohol or drug misuse or domestic violence.
+Failure to provide adequate caretakers History of unexplained death, illness or multiple surgery in parents and/or siblings of the family Keeping an unhygienic dangerous or hazardous home environment Past history in the family of childhood abuse, self- harm, somatising disorder or false allegations of physical or sexual assault Unkempt presentation Lack of opportunities for child to play and learn Unkempt presentation Unable to meet child's emotional needs Mental health, alcohol or drug difficulties